Germany struggles to fix its pension system – DW – 03/15/2024

 The current "pension level" — the amount paid to retirees each month — is 48% of the average monthly salary in Germany, a percentage the federal government wants to guarantee in law until 2040 with the "level protection clause."

-Many women in Germany receive much lower pensions or none at all.
-That is because they worked in low-paid jobs, and many also spent years at home as a "Hausfrau" or stay-at-home wife, often not returning to work long after having children.
+Many women in Germany receive much lower pensions, or none at all.
+That's because they worked in low-paid jobs, and many also spent years at home as a stay-at-home wife, often not returning to work long after having children.

-Reentering the labor market after many years is not easy, and for many a pension is not enough to make ends meet.
+Reentering the labor market after many years isn't easy, and for many a pension isn't enough to make ends meet.
 They either work to supplement their pensions or receive state welfare benefits.

-Sahra Wagenknecht, a former Left Party politician who has this year founded her own populist party BSW has announced that she intends to campaign on the topic of pension security in upcoming elections.
+Sahra Wagenknecht, a former Left Party politician who this year founded her own populist party BSW, has announced that she intends to campaign on the topic of pension security in upcoming elections.

 In addition to the government-run statutory pension insurance system, there are also private company plans and several options for private individual retirement investment plans.

-As well as periods in contributory employment, time spent child raising, in education, unemployment or illness also count.
+As well as periods in contributory employment, time spent raising children, in education, unemployment or illness also count toward pensions.

 Foreigners who worked and paid contributions in Germany for more than 60 months are entitled to receive a German pension after reaching the official German pensionable age.